Nikola founder Trevor Milton steps down as chairman in battle with short seller - KESQ

 Nikola founder Trevor Milton steps down as chairman in battle with short seller

-Nikola founder Trevor Milton has stepped down as executive chairman after a short seller accused the hydrogen and electric truck startup of misleading investors and overstating the value of a business deal.
+Nikola founder Trevor Milton has stepped down as executive chairman after a short seller accused Milton and the hydrogen and electric truck startup of misleading investors and overstating the value of a business deal.

 Milton has also resigned from the company’s board, Nikola said in a statement on Sunday.
 The company has previously denied the allegations and threatened legal action against the research company that made them.

-Stephen Girsky, a former vice chairman of General Motors and current board member at Nikola, will take over as chairman with immediate effect.
+Stephen Girsky, a former vice chairman of General Motors and current board member at Nikola, will take over as chairman, effective immediately.

 “The focus should be on the company and its world-changing mission, not me.
 I intend to defend myself against false accusations leveled against me by outside detractors,” Milton said in a statement posted on Twitter.

-Shares in the company have dropped by more than 19% since the report was published by Hindenburg.
+Shares in the company had already dropped by more than 19% in the days since the report was first published by Hindenburg.
+After Martin stepped down on Monday, they fell by more than 18%.

 “These allegations by the short seller are false and misleading, and designed to manipulate the market to profit from a manufactured decline in Nikola’s stock price,” Nikola said earlier this month in response to a number of Hindenburg allegations.